lorenzo-stoakes/linux-vm-notes/page-tables.md

   lower [PAGE_SHIFT][PAGE_SHIFT] (12) bits, as well as the unaddressable higher bits.

+* These extra bits are used to store a number of different flags indicating the state of the memory page whose physical address is contained in the page table entry.
+This point is subtle and important to avoiding confusion - a [pgd_t][pgd_t] entry's flags refer to the PUD page that PGD entry is pointing at, so each `pXX_t` entry value actually describes a `pXX` a level lower.

+* The [functions][funcs] page contains a list of helper functions for interacting with these flags.
+Generally they don't need to be manually manipulated, rather the `pXX_<flag>()` and `pXX_mk<flag>()` functions can be used.

+* Examining the more commonly used page flags (all taken from [arch/x86/include/asm/pgtable_types.h][pgtables_types.h]):

+1. `_PAGE_PRESENT` - Determines whether the page is available in memory rather than swapped out or otherwise unavailable.
+2. `_PAGE_RW` - If cleared, the memory page is read-only.
+3. `_PAGE_ACCESSED` - The page has been accessed - this is a 'sticky bit', and if left cleared when a page is created, the first access to the page will set the flag and it will remain set until manually cleared.
+4. `_PAGE_DIRTY` - The page has been modified - this is a 'sticky bit', and if left cleared when a page is created, the first write to the page will set the flag and it will remain set until manually cleared.
+5. `_PAGE_PSE` - Indicates the page is a huge page, i.e. either 1GiB or 2MiB
+   rather than 4KiB.
+6. `_PAGE_GLOBAL` - Prevents ordinary [TLB][tlb] flushes from evicting this
+   page's mapping from the TLB.

 ## Traversing Page Tables

 * Each process has an associated [struct mm_struct][mm_struct]: